kelasol/complete-intro-to-react-v5/myNotes/05-Hooks.md

 Like that, and now we can use this just like we used a hook, because this is gonna give us the state.
 The Dropdown's gonna handle all of the setting and unsetting of the state, right?
 And then just in case as well for later, we're gonna return this setState function.

 So that we can programmatically update it, in addition to using the Dropdown.
-So I understand this is a little abstract, we've taken the animal Dropdown and the breed Dropdown.
-And then we've just formed it into this kind of generic Dropdown hook.
+So I understand this is a little abstract, we've taken the animal Dropdown and the breed Dropdown. **And then we've just formed it into this kind of generic Dropdown hook**.

 Good so far?
 All right, so let's go ahead and go back to the search params.

 And what we're gonna do, instead of doing animal and setAnimal, what we're gonna do is we're gonna say const.
 First thing is you have to import up top, so Import useDropown from ./useDropdown.
 We still need breeds so we'll keep track of that, but now what we're gonna do is we're gonna say const [animal, animalDropdown].
+`import useDropdown from './useDropdown';`

 And we'll actually just leave it at that for now, = useDropDown, and we'll give it Animals the label.